-Management of Athens State University is responsible for establishing and maintaining effective internal control over financial reporting.
-In planning and performing our audit, we considered Athens State University's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements but not for the purpose of expressing an opinion on the effectiveness of Athens State University's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of Athens State University's internal control over financial reporting.
+In planning and performing our audit, we considered Athens State University's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements but not for the purpose of expressing an opinion on the effectiveness of Athens State University's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of Athens State University's internal control.